 You are here

-The Dorothy Shoemaker Literary Awards began in 1967 as a Centennial project, created by Dorothy Shoemaker, Kitchener Public Library's Chief Librarian from 1944 to 1971.
+The Awards began in 1967 as a Centennial project, created by Dorothy Shoemaker, Kitchener Public Library's Chief Librarian from 1944 to 1971.

-In 1996, government funding for the Literary Awards was eliminated.
-To ensure the Awards could continue, Dorothy Shoemaker made a significant personal donation to ensure the awards would continue.
-In 2000, Ms. Shoemaker passed away at the age of 94.
-However, her legacy of support for aspiring writers continues today through her ongoing endowment.
+In 1996, when government funding for the awards was eliminated, Ms. Shoemaker made a significant personal donation to ensure the awards would continue.
+In 2000, Ms. Shoemaker passed away at the age of 94; however, her legacy of support for aspiring writers continues today through her ongoing endowment.
 The contest is available to individuals living in Southwestern Ontario